amitkshgit/stateless/README.md

 For Memcached
+- http://<DNSNAME-EC2>/stateless/memcache/   - Default user: admin1 password: admin123
 - Should work right away, but on a single node
 - To actually demo stateless app.
 Just change the localhost in memcache/memsess_withoutlock.php to another memcached host or Elasticache

 For DynamoDB -

+- http://<DNSNAME-EC2>/stateless/dynamodb/   - Default user: admin1 password: admin123
-- Configure the  Access credentials in /usr/share/sdk-1.5.17/config.inc.php (copy from config-sample.inc.php)
+- Configure the  Access credentials in /usr/share/aws/sdk-latest/config.inc.php (copy from config-sample.inc.php)
 - Make sure you have dynamodb table created with  name 'sessions'

 KNOWN BUG -